Ube Halaya

 Instructions

-5. Add shredded cheese and stir until melted.
-Continue to cook for another 10 to 15 minutes or until the mixture is thick enough to cling to the back of a spoon and pull slightly from the sides of the pan.
+3. Add the shredded cheese and continue stirring until it melts completely and blends with the mixture.
+Let it cook for an additional 10 to 15 minutes, or until it becomes thick enough to coat the back of a spoon and starts pulling away from the sides of the pan.

 Notes